ewok0116/internshiptemplate/logs/Week-5.md

 - I changed how the data was gathered.
 I had both GetDataByCategory and loadAllData I got rid of GetDataByCategory this one and now the selection of category is also made in the Frontend part.
 In other words, I do not connect to web service and load data each time I want to filter.
 - I started making a Figma model to have another demo presentation.
 Just in case.

+#Day 23

+# Day 23 – Presentation Day

+- Today, I realised that the dialog for the ConfigPassword should have taken the password I created, and it should appear after the first connection.
+Therefore, I changed the flow of the program on MainActivity.
+In addition, updated ConfigScreen and ConfigHelper.
+So that now the password on ConfigPasswordDialog is the one I enter at the ConfigScreen.
+In addition, if there is an error, the password is 1234.
+This is only the case if an error occurs while writing the password!!!
+- I did my Demo and Presentation todat.
+It was great.
+I'am quite happy with the result.
+If I could have done unit testing though I would have been thrilled.
+- I also created a wiki.
+Since I'am not doing much with coding there is not much detail to tell.
+That's why this week my daily and logs are quite similar.